roikonen/scalablemodeling/README.md

 This repository introduces a pragmatic toolbox for modeling scalable systems.
 I believe that every new system should be designed with scalability in mind, as scalability is a prerequisite for success — growth should be an advantage, not a challenge.
-Strong influences have been taken from Domain-Driven Design, EventStorming & CQRS but the end result does not purely follow either of those.
+This approach is strongly influenced by Domain-Driven Design, EventStorming, and CQRS, but the end result does not strictly adhere to any of these methodologies.

 ## Table of Content